 –Spinach it is great to complement the ingredients.

-–Beans: I use borlotti beans, the classic Italian bean type for this soup, but you can use pinto beans, red kidney beans or cannellini beans.
+–Beans: I use borlotti beans, the classic Italian bean type for this soup, cannellini or kidney beans also work.
+If using canned, rinse well; if using cooked-from-dry, use some cooking liquid to enrich the broth.

 –Fresh Herbs: I love using some basil, harder to find in the winter, you can sub it with Parsley.
 I also add a bay leaf while I am cooking the soup, as it adds more depth and flavor.